Task Chairs: Features, Benefits, and Cost

 How you sit in a chair is as important as the ergonomic features.
 For a task chair, the following guidelines will help you sit appropriately.

-1. Adjust the seat height to suit you: Adjust the chair height so that your feet rest flat on the floor and your thighs are parallel to the ground or slightly sloping downward.
-Your knees should be at a 90-degree angle or slightly open.
+1. Set the chair so your feet rest flat on the floor and your thighs are level or slightly angled down.

-5. Keep your shoulders relaxed: Keep your shoulders relaxed and avoid hunching them forward.
-Your upper arms should hang naturally at your sides.
+5. Keep your shoulders loose and avoid hunching forward.

 🔗